 Many of the symptoms of these types of sleep apnea overlap, which can prove a challenge in determining which kind of sleep apnea a person has.

-At it’s core, Sleep Apnea is a product of TMJ and something you should have assessed.
+At its core, Sleep Apnea is a product of TMJ and something you should have assessed.
 When the jaw is out of alignment, is obstructs the airways, causing sleep apnea.

 One of the main symptoms of sleep apnea is loud snoring.
 If you snore loudly it is important to monitor yourself for any other signs of sleep apnea.
 It is also worth noting that you can have sleep apnea without any snoring.
 Additional symptoms include gasping for air while asleep and waking up with a dry mouth or headache.
 People who suffer from sleep apnea may have a hard time staying asleep (insomnia) as well as having a hard time staying awake during the day (hypersomnia).
 They may also have a hard time paying attention throughout their day.